Stop protesting Seattle Asian Art Museum renovation

 The $49 million renovation of the Seattle Asian Art Museum is worth every penny, but what is off-putting is the protest by some neighbors who oppose the project.
+The proposed expansion would increase the museum’s footprint by roughly 3,600 square feet.

 AS a person of color, it is easy to feel isolated and pushed out in a place as large — and white — and rapidly changing as Seattle.
 As an Asian American, it’s also easy to feel as if our “place” in Seattle is supposed to be Chinatown-International District.